sindresorhus/atom-autoprefixer/readme.md

 $ apm install autoprefixer
 ```

-Or Settings → Packages → Search for `autoprefixer`
+Or Settings → Install → Search for `autoprefixer`

 ## Usage